jacky098123/kx_image/doc/README.md

 API
 -----------
-in order to fulfill different scenary, we support three type method to get image:
+In order to fulfill different scenary, we support three type method to get image:

+**Info interface**

+read image metadata from database

 **Thumbnail interface**